RextonRZ/EqualLens-project/README.md

 # EqualLens - AI-Powered Recruitment Platform

 ## Overview
 This repository hosts the code and documentation for the EqualLens Project, an AI-powered hiring platform designed to promote fair and unbiased recruitment by anonymizing candidate information and evaluating applicants based on merit.
-Built with React and FastAPI, the platform integrates Google Cloud AI services, including Vision API, Document AI, Natural Language API, and Vertex AI, to extract, analyze, and rank candidate resumes objectively.
+Built with React and FastAPI, the platform integrates Google Cloud AI services, including Vision API, Document AI, Natural Language API, and Gemini API, to extract, analyze, and rank candidate resumes objectively.
 The platform also automates email notifications, schedules interviews, and conducts AI-driven interviews with facial verification, speech-to-text transcription, and voice anonymization.

 ## Team Members
 1. Lim Hong Yu